 The Division of Gastroenterology and Hepatology utilizes the Electronic Residency Application Service (ERAS) for fellowship candidate selections, and all positions are offered through the National Residency Matching Program.
 Selected candidates are invited to the IU School of Medicine–Indianapolis campus for interviews, which are held in September for positions beginning on July 1 of the following year.

 The division typically supports five fellowship positions each year.
 All applicants must be enrolled or have completed an ACGME-accredited internal medicine residency program.
 The Gastroenterology Fellowship Program sponsors J1 Visas; however, it may extend to H1-B Visas on a case-by-case basis if the applicant is already initiated by other sponsors.

 For further information, contact the Gastronenterology and Hepatology Fellowship coordinator.

-In addition to the three-year Gastroenterology Fellowship Program, the Division of Gastroenterology and Hepatology provides advanced training in Endoscopic Retrograde Cholangiopancreatography (ERCP), Endocscopic Ultrasound (EUS) and Inflammatory Bowel Disease (IBD)—as stand-alone 12-month programs.
-Availability for these programs is limited to one or two positions each academic year.
+In addition to the three-year Gastroenterology Fellowship Program, the Division of Gastroenterology and Hepatology provides advanced training in Endoscopic Retrograde Cholangiopancreatography (ERCP) and Endocscopic Ultrasound (EUS).
+Availability for the programs is limited to one or two positions each academic year.
 For more information regarding the advanced biliary-pancreatic endoscopy training, please contact program director Jeffrey Easler, MD.
 Advanced training positions in hepatology or motility are not currently open for applicants; support and funding may become available intermittently.